7 Primary Styles of Spanish Red Wine

 Wine was introduced to Spain by the Phoenicians in 800 BC.
-Because of this, the wines of the Iberian peninsula are not the same French varieties we grow in the US.
-The wines are striking and unique, they also match perfectly with rich foods including thick cut cheddar burgers, empanadas, bbq skewers and pork roast.
+Because of this, the wines of the Iberian peninsula are not the same French varieties that are common in the United States.

 7 Types of Spanish Red Wine